Connections-Business-Directory/Languages/README.txt

 [Checkout the screenshots.](http://connections-pro.com/add-on/languages/)

-Here are some other great **free extensions** (with more on the way) that enhance your experience with the business directory:
+Here are some other great **free extensions** (with more on the way) that enhance your experience with with Connections Business Directory:

 **Utility**